Why Use a Dedicated FHA Loan Calculator?

 2. Debt-to-Income Ratio (DTI)

 Your DTI ratio compares your monthly debt payments to your gross monthly income.
-Lenders use this to gauge your ability to manage monthly payments.
-For FHA loans, the standard maximum DTI is usually 43%, though some lenders may approve ratios up to 50% or even 57% if you have strong "compensating factors," such as significant cash reserves or a stable job history.
+For FHA loans, the standard maximum DTI is usually 43%, though some lenders may approve higher ratios with strong compensating factors.

 Understanding FHA Mortgage Insurance (MIP)

-One of the most confusing aspects of FHA loans is the Mortgage Insurance Premium (MIP).
-Unlike private mortgage insurance (PMI) on conventional loans, FHA MIP is mandatory regardless of your down payment amount.
+One of the most important aspects of FHA loans is the Mortgage Insurance Premium (MIP).
 It consists of two parts:

 Upfront MIP (UFMIP)